Printable Montessori Continent 3-Part Cards Make Geography Fun

 And according to my kids, coloring the continents is fun, too!

-Montessori continents 3-part cards (Chinese, Korean, English)
+Montessori Continents 3-part cards (Chinese, Korean, English)

 What’s the meaning behind Montessori continent colors?